dr-daisuke-urano/PlantHyperspectralSVD/README.md

 # SVD-assisted visualization and assessment of spatial hyperspectral patterns of plant leaves
 This is the official implementation for Shalini Krishnamoorthi et al. (2024) [https://www.cell.com/cell-reports/home].

+## Background
+Leaf reflectance spectrum is widely used for plant stress diagnostics, especially for nutrient stresses and pathogen infections that cause distinct leaf color patterns.

+Figure 0: Spatial-spectral characteristics of M. polymorpha under different nutrient deficiency.
+(A) Schematic diagrams of hyperspectral and RGB image collections.
+Seven-old gemmalings were transferred to control (Cntl), 0xFe, 0xN, 0xP, and 0.05xCa media and grown for additional 14 days before RGB and hyperspectral imaging.
+The minimal enclosing circle of thallus area was divided evenly into three areas as indicated by the yellow dotted lines, namely central, paracentral and peripheral regions.
+Blue line indicates the centre and the farthest pixel of thallus.
+Thallus reflectance spectra were collected from thallus pixels in the minimal enclosing circle (whole) and the three areas.
+(B) Thallus area at day 14 of nutrient deficiency treatment.
+Box plot shows the individual data points and the 25th, 50th and 75th percentiles with whiskers showing max and min values within 1.5 x inter-quartile range (IQR).
+(C) Representative thallus images at day 14 of nutrient deficiency treatment.
+Scale bar is 1 cm.
+(D) Reflectance spectra from the whole, central, paracentral, and peripheral areas of thallus.
+The graphs show the mean values (solid lines) of thallus reflectance with s.d. (translucent bands).
+Green, red and blue dashed lines indicate absorption wavelengths for chlorophyll, anthocyanin and water respectively. n = 50 plants.
+Supplementary Fig S2 shows representative thallus images and leaf reflectance spectra for 0.05 x N, 0.05 x P, 0.05 x Fe, 0.1 x Ca and 0 x Mg treatment.

 ## Project Overview
-Leaf reflectance spectrum is widely used for plant stress diagnostics, especially for nutrient stresses and pathogen infections that cause distinct leaf color patterns.
 Hyperspectral cameras capture the reflectance of light with high spectral resolution (spectral resolution ranging from sub-nanometer to a few nanometers) and store this information in a data cube of x, y, and λ dimensions (two-dimensional images with multiple wavelength channels).
 This project describes Python code for visualizing spatial leaf color patterns using pseudo-color spaces created via singular value decomposition (SVD) of normalized hyperspectral images.

 The procedure consists of four steps: